-- Best baby breathing monitor overall: Owlet Smart Baby Monitor Duo
+- Best wearable breathing monitor with a camera: Owlet Dream Duo

 - Best clip-on baby breathing monitor: Snuza Hero Baby Breathing Monitor

-- Best baby breathing monitor with camera: Nanit Complete Monitor System
+- Best baby breathing monitor camera: Nanit Complete Monitor System

-- Best sensor pad baby breathing monitor: Angelcare AC337 Baby Breathing Monitor with Video
+- Best sensor pad baby breathing monitor: Angelcare AC527 Baby Breathing Monitor with Video

 - Best baby breathing monitor with app: Miku Smart Baby Monitor

-- Best budget-friendly baby breathing monitor: MonBaby Baby Breathing, Movement & Temperature Monitor
+- Best budget-friendly baby breathing monitor: Babysense 7

 Before we jump in, it’s important to note that both premature babies and healthy, full-term babies often have somewhat erratic breathing patterns during sleep.

-Depending on the particular model you choose, baby breathing monitors track your child’s respirations using either movement or oxygen levels.
+Depending on the model you choose, baby breathing monitors track your child’s respirations using either movement or oxygen levels.
 They can combine with audio and video capabilities so you can see and hear what’s going on from your smartphone or a monitor base.

-Some are wearable devices that clip onto diapers or clothing and go off when they don’t detect movement (respirations) over a set period of time.
+Some are wearable devices that clip onto diapers or clothing and go off when they don’t detect movement (respirations) over a set period.
 Others slip around baby’s foot and gather data about the oxygen in their blood and their heart rate.
 And some don’t make any contact with your baby at all and simply track motion through a video monitor.

 In all cases, more parents are seeking out this type of monitoring for increased peace of mind.
 Some say they feel more relaxed knowing this information.

 Others, however, say that breathing monitors may be more trouble than they’re worth because there’s plenty of potential for scary false alarms.
-They’re also relatively pricey for an item that you might not benefit from.
+They’re also relatively pricey.

 Take it with a grain of salt

 It’s important to understand that this at-home technology is relatively new.
-The AAP even advises against using home breathing monitors as a strategy to reduce the risk of sudden infant death syndrome (SIDS), as there is no evidence to suggest they actually do so.
+The AAP even advises against using home breathing monitors as a strategy to reduce the risk of sudden infant death syndrome (SIDS), as there is no evidence to suggest they actually do.